marcomaroni-github/twitter-to-bluesky/README.md

 ⚠️ We recommend creating a specific account to test the import and not using your main Bluesky account ⚠️

+## Which tweets are not imported

+- Retweets and tweets that start with a quote from another user @ or RT.
+- Tweets that contain videos, because they are not currently supported by Bluesky

 ## Prerequisite

 Nodejs >= 18.19.0